Fly me to the moon - holidaying in space | DW | 18.07.2019

 The only work of art on the moon — the statue " Fallen Astronaut " was erected in 1971 during the Apollo-15 mission

-And using the Internet would cost extra — but by comparison that will be a real bargain: 50 dollars will be charged per gigabyte.
+And using the Internet would cost extra — but by comparison that will be a real bargain: $50 will be charged per gigabyte.

 The alternatives: Where the astronauts work on Earth

-Those who lack the necessary cash for the journey do not need to despair.
-On Earth you can also be very close to the moon, especially now at the time of the anniversary of the first moon landing.
+Those who lack the necessary cash for the journey need not despair.
+On Earth, you can also be very close to the moon, especially now at the time of the anniversary of the first moon landing.

 Museums around the world are hosting special exhibitions, from the MoMA in New York to the Computer Museum in Paderborn.
 For example, visitors can feel like Neil Armstrong in the lifelike replica of the Lunar Module — and virtually drive around in a moon car.

 Or you can travel to the Nördlinger Ries in Bavaria.
-Here an asteroid struck about 15 million years ago - and created a huge crater.
+Here, an asteroid struck about 15 million years ago and created a huge crater.
 The astronauts of the Apollo 14 space mission used it as a training ground for their journey to the moon.
 The volcanic landscape of the Canary Island of Lanzarote and the rocks of the Norwegian Lofoten are very similar.
-And the travelling there is as easy as climbing a bean vine.
+And the traveling there is as easy as climbing a bean vine.

 "That's one small step for man, one giant leap for mankind."
 Neil Armstrong was 38 in 1969 when he spoke these legendary words as the first man ever to set foot on the moon.
 (28.05.2019)